 What to Expect at a Vote Center

-The San Diego County Registrar of Voters is committed to ensuring that all voters can exercise their right to vote in a safe, secure, and accessible manner during the 2022 Statewide General Election.
+The San Diego County Registrar of Voters is committed to ensuring that all voters can exercise their right to vote in a safe, secure, and accessible manner.

-However, if you want to vote in-person that option is available too.
-You don’t have to wait until Election Day to vote.
-The Registrar urges you to take advantage of early voting.
+Voters don’t need to wait until Election Day to vote.
+The Registrar urges voters to take advantage of the early voting days.

 Ballot Marking Device (BMD)